Libera-Chat/libera-chat.github.io/content/_guides/connect.md

 Libera.Chat is also reachable via [Tor](https://www.torproject.org/), bound to some restrictions.
-You can't directly connect to `irc.libera.chat` via Tor; use the following hidden service as the server address instead:
+You can't directly connect to `irc.libera.chat` via Tor; use the following onion service as the server address instead:

 ```hostname
 libera75jm6of4wxpxt4aynol3xjmbtxgfyjpu34ss4d7r7q2v5zrpyd.onion
 ```

-The hidden service requires SASL authentication.
+The onion service requires SASL authentication.
 In addition, due to abuse we have seen across other networks in the past, we have unfortunately had to add another couple of restrictions: